VernaculusF/translation_engine/docs/WARP.md

 ## Project Overview

 This is an offline translation engine for Flutter applications with a 6-layer processing pipeline.
-It uses SQLite databases for dictionary storage and provides both programmatic API and CLI tools for managing translation data.
+It uses JSON/JSONL files for dictionary/phrase/user data storage and provides both programmatic API and CLI tools for managing translation data.

 ## Key Commands